A History of Wandsworth Common

 Battersea Park to the reservoirs . . .

-Battersea Park was constructed 1854 to 1870 on marshland reclaimed from the Thames by the building of a massive embankment infilled behind partly by earth (chiefly excavated from the Royal Victoria Dock) brought in on barges, but also by digging out a great lake and shifting the spoil to form local mounds.
+Battersea Park was constructed 1854 to 1870 on marshland reclaimed from the Thames.
+A massive embankment was built and infilled behind partly by earth brought in on barges (chiefly excavated from the Royal Victoria Dock) but also by digging out a great lake and shifting the spoil to form local mounds.

 (Click on image to enlarge)